Kitchen Casino: Format

 Each episode of Kitchen Casino features four chefs undergoing three "casino-themed" cooking challenges.
-After dishes are prepared, the two guest judges evaluate each dish, scoring them on a scale of 1 to 5.
+After the dishes are prepared, the two guest judges evaluate each dish, scoring it on a scale of 1 to 5.
 This makes for a possible score range of 2 (lowest) to 10 (highest).

 Round 1: Chef Slots

-Host Rancic "spins" a video slot machine to reveal three elements each chef must use for their initial dish: a style of cuisine (such as Italian or Indian), a main ingredient (such as pineapple or coffee) and a theme (such as Breakfast, Luau or Cocktail Party).
+Host Rancic "spins" a video slot machine to reveal three elements each chef must use for their initial dish: a style of cuisine (such as Italian or Indian), a main ingredient (such as pineapple or coffee) and a theme (such as Breakfast, Luau, or Cocktail Party).
 The chefs are given 30 minutes to create their dish.

 At approximately the 8-minute mark, Rancic "spins" the slot machine again, this time revealing three words that describe a new ingredient that must be included in the dish in addition to the main ingredient.
-These words are a flavor or taste (sweet, spicy, etc.), a color (red, white, grey, etc.) and a texture (smooth, sour, etc.).
+These words are a flavor or taste (sweet, spicy, etc.), a color (red, white, grey, etc.), and a texture (smooth, sour, etc.).

-When time expires, the chefs must have their plates completed.
+When the time expires, the chefs must have their plates completed.
 (Any chef who continues to work on their plate after time expires can be penalized in their score for the round.)
-The main focus of judging for this round is how well each chef incorporated all four elements (style, main ingredient, theme and extra ingredient) into their dish, as well as overall flavor.
+The main focus of judging for this round is how well each chef incorporated all four elements (style, main ingredient, theme, and extra ingredient) into their dish, as well as overall flavor.
 The chef who scores lowest of the four "goes bust" and is eliminated.